 BioPak commits to act with integrity in all of our business operations and to actively implement the due diligence process and mitigation actions described above, to ensure human rights are respected in our supply chain.

-This statement was approved by the board of BioPak Group on 31/03/2022.
+This statement was approved by the board of BioPak Group on the 7th of April 2021.

 Gary Smith

 Chief Executive Director